Academic Standing FAQs

-Why was I placed on academic probation?
+Why was I placed on academic notice?

-Why was I placed on academic warning?
+Why was I placed on academic notice?

-What does being on academic warning/probation mean for me?
+What does academic notice mean for me?

-- Plan to take no more than 14 credits of classes in the upcoming semester.
+• Plan to take no more than 14 credits of classes in the upcoming semester.
 If you are registered for more than 14 credits after the 10th day of classes, the University will revise your schedule.

-- Complete the Academic Success Plan (ASP):
+• Complete the Academic Success Plan (ASP):

-- Academic Success Meeting: You are required to meet with an Academic Success Advisor in your academic advising or student services center to discuss the implementation of your Academic Success Plan and develop a plan for your future success.
+• Academic Success Meeting: You are required to meet with an Academic Success Advisor in your academic advising or student services center to discuss the implementation of your Academic Success Plan and develop a plan for your future success.

-- Note that your school or college advising center director (or your regional campus student services director) may establish additional requirements and restrictions that they will communicate to you.
+• Your school or college advising center director (or your regional campus student services director) may establish additional requirements and restrictions that they will communicate to you.

 Why can’t I access the Academic Success Plan (ASP)?

-- Please contact advising@uconn.edu with any form access issues.
+• Please contact advising@uconn.edu with any form access issues.

-- If you are a readmitted student, you may not be able to access the ASP form until the first day of classes.
+• If you are a readmitted student, you may not be able to access the ASP form until the first day of classes.

 Where can I find more information about the requirements I need to meet?

-- Note that students with a cumulative or semester GPA below a 2.0 for two consecutive semesters will be subject to academic dismissal.
+• Note that students with a cumulative or semester GPA below a 2.0 for two consecutive semesters will be subject to academic dismissal.
 This is mentioned here so that you understand the importance of utilizing the academic resources available to you through the University.

 What additional recommendations or support might help me in finding a path to success next semester?

-- Available Support Services: Specific support centers, programs, and staff are available at each of the UConn campuses.
+• Available Support Services: Specific support centers, programs, and staff are available at each of the UConn campuses.

-- Academic Accommodations: Students with disabilities who are requesting academic accommodations must register with the Center for Students with Disabilities (CSD).
+• Academic Accommodations: Students with disabilities who are requesting academic accommodations must register with the Center for Students with Disabilities (CSD).
 The CSD engages in an individualized interactive process with each student and their faculty to review requests for academic adjustments (accommodations) and modifications on a class-by-class basis.
 Comprehensive information about requesting accommodations is available at Center for Students with Disabilities Request Accommodations (CSD).

 Where can I find extra help with a course?
 How can I find a tutor?